LoanMart Field

 Rancho Cucamonga — or at least the part of Rancho Cucamonga we visited — seems to be a series of never ending strip malls.
 So it seems fitting that it appears as though you will be turning into one as you approach the ballpark, and that the brewery is actually part of one.
 A very confusing one.
 The signage for the mall is designed to get your attention as you zoom by on the bordering highways, and not to actually get you to your destination once you have foolishly turned into their parking lot.
 Several wrong turns, and one dead end to the dumpsters later, the entrance of Cucamonga Brewing Company was identified by a sign that was big, neon, and facing in a direction that was anything but useful.

-Cucamonga 100_8048is one that seems to be more restaurant than brewery.
+Cucamonga is one that seems to be more restaurant than brewery.
 It’s a local hangout on nights when you don’t have to work the next morning, and oh yeah, the beer you can drink at this bar is actually brewed here.
 The lobby/entrance area is reasonably sized, but crammed with barrels (presumably for the beers?) people waiting for the bathroom, and a live lobster vending machine game (horrible).
 The space ends in a host stand, which the rest of the establishment opens up behind.
 The main area is divided into table and booth dining room seating to the left, a bar area with stools and bar tops dead ahead and a lounge area with couches and band stand up a half set of stairs to the right.
 The brew works seemed moderately sized, and were housed in the far corner, buffered by the bar and upstairs lounge.

 The whole place was very dimly lit, save for the glow from the various tv’s and , an electronic neon jukebox affixed to the wall.
 Though there were a handful of people in for a pricey lunch, the place seemed to be skeleton-ly staffed (albeit with a very nice girl) and just in a holding pattern until the nightly dance of the young and bored in suburbia could begin.